 We highly encourage the use of HTTPS on Umbraco websites, especially in production environments.
 By using HTTPS you greatly improve the security of your website.

 In the "Use HTTPS" article you can learn more about how to use HTTPS and how to set it up.

-Learn which security settings that can be configured in Umbraco.
+Learn which password settings that can be configured in Umbraco.